How To Make Friends in Berlin In 2021 – estimated reading time: 15 minutes

 I’ve worked in the kitchens of refugee and homeless shelters with the Berliner Stadtmission and they’re absolutely lovely.
 You can find even more opportunities through Vostel and Give Something Back To Berlin.

 Yes, there’s some of us who want to draw a firm separation between work and play.
 When you leave work, you want to put thoughts about work behind you.
 Besides, you already spend eight hours of your day with colleagues, so why would you willingly spend even more time with them?
 If you do go out with people from work, inevitably, you’ll end up gossiping about people or complaining about things.
-During these moments, it may also be hard to relax as certain boundaries may be crossed.
+During these moments, it may be hard to relax as you fear that certain boundaries may be crossed.

 I’ve worked at some pretty international companies, employing people from 50+ different countries.
 We usually have a lot in common, besides work, so hanging out with one another happened naturally.
 Aside from staying around for Friday nights beers, we’d go on our own for after work beers on other days, casual dinners, or fun events like go-carting.
 I’ve met some of my very best friends from work, and years after leaving the company, maintain contact with them.